samturner/python-classifiers/5. results/REPORT.md

 ### Discussion

-* ZeroR, Naïve Bayes, DT and MLP Weka Implementations where all faster one the CFS data.
+* ZeroR, Naïve Bayes, DT and MLP Weka Implementations where all faster when using the CFS data.
 *  For our own implementations, our Naïve Bayes was faster using CFS.
 *  In general, Wekas implementation was faster or equal to our implementation.
 Though, in all situations variance was less than 1%.
 They where all fairly close.
 *  Feature selection was beneficial only in the case of a few algorithms, for the rest, it made them slower.
 Though, again the difference was only marginal.